yuri-murayama/Yuri-Murayama/index.md

 **B.S. in Computer Science**, Ochanomizu University, Tokyo, Japan, Apr 2014-Mar 2018.
 Advisor: Ichiro Kobayashi, Advanced Sciences, Graduate School of Humanities and Sciences, Ochanomizu University.

-### Publications
-- Murayama, Y., Pereira,L.K., and Kobayashi, I. Dialogue over Context and Structured Knowledge using a Neural Network Model with External Memories.
-The 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 10th International Joint Conference on Natural Language Processing (AACL-IJCNLP2020) Knowledgeable NLP Workshop, December 2020.

-- Murayama, Y. and Kobayashi, I. Dialogue over context and structured knowledge using a neural network model with an external memory.
-The 34th Annual Conference of the Japanese Society for Artificial Intelligence, June 2020. (in Japanese)

-- Murayama, Y. and Kobayashi, I. Approach to dialogue over context and structured knowledge using a neural network model with an external memory.
-The 26th Annual Meeting of the Association for Natural Language Processing, March 2020. (in Japanese)

-- Murayama, Y. and Kobayashi, I. Building a dialogue system over context and knowledge using a neural network model with an external memory.
-The 14th Young Researcher Association for NLP Studies, Hokkaido, Japan, August 2019. (in Japanese)

-- Murayama, Y., Kobayashi, I., Morita, T., Nakano, Y., and Yamaguchi, T. Applying a neural network model of dialogue considering context to Japanese ordering dialogue.
-The 33th Annual Conference of the Japanese Society for Artificial Intelligence, Niigata, Japan, June 2019. (in Japanese)

-- Murayama, Y., Kobayashi, I., Morita, T., Nakano, Y., and Yamaguchi, T. Development of an Access Method to Menu Ontology Data through Converting Natural Language into SPARQL Queries.
-The 8th Joint International Semantic Technology Conference (JIST2018) Workshop, Hyogo, Japan, November 2018.

-- Murayama, Y., Kobayashi, I., Morita, T., Nakano, Y., and Yamaguchi, T. Development of an Access Method to Structured Knowledge through Converting Natural Language into SPARQL Queries.
-The 32nd Annual Conference of the Japanese Society for Artificial Intelligence, Kagoshima, Japan, June 2018. (in Japanese)

-- Murayama, Y., Kobayashi, I., Morita, T., Nakano, Y., and Yamaguchi, T. Fundamental Study on an Access Method to Linked Open Data through Converting Natural Language into SPARQL Queries.
-The 24th Annual Meeting of the Association for Natural Language Processing, Okayama, Japan, March 2018. (in Japanese)

 ### Research Experience
 **Research Intern**, NTT Media Intelligence Laboratory